tkrausjr/go-http/README.md

 * Open Chrome and navigate to http://localhost:<port>  Defaults to :8080

 ## Update the Website Static Content
 The App will serve the contents of the /public folder so to make canges to the Website you would update the contents of the ./public folder.
-In this case we are using HUGO so we change our site in that local REPO and the output is put in a ./public folder which we can move over to the go-http repo.
+In this case we are using the Open Source product HUGO so we change our site settings in this repo (https://github.com/tkrausjr/my-conference) and the output is put in a ./public folder which we can move over to the go-http repo.
 * $ cp -R ./public ~/github/go-http/